 Pastor Bheki and Pastor Scott with happy kids at Ingane Yami Children’s Village

 Trellidor’s Shannon Botha and some of the children she spent the day with

 Trellidor part-sponsors security for LIV children’s village

-Trellidor has part-sponsored Trellidor Retractable security gates and Trellidor Burglar Guards to protect computers and other assets at the LIV children’s village near Verulam in Kwazulu-Natal.
+Trellidor has part-sponsored Trellidor Premium retractable gates and Trellidor Burglar Guards to protect computers and other assets at the LIV children’s village near Verulam in Kwazulu-Natal.
 The village is currently home to 52 orphaned and vulnerable children and the 14 moms that care for them.
 The areas that needed securing include the Church, the computer room and the administration offices.

 LIV (Lungisisa Indlela Village) is a non-profit organisation committed to uplifting the lives of orphans and vulnerable children.
 It was started by ex-SA cricketer and Natal rugby player Tich Smith and his wife Joan.
 The village provides holistic residential care for these children, centred around the Church and including quality education.